carpetxie/tiny-search-engine/crawler/README.md

 Pages are saved using the `pagedir_save()` function, which writes the URL, depth, and full HTML into files named 1, 2, 3, ad so on.

+### Differences from Spec

+* The crawler exits using exit() with non-zero codes on error rather than returning error codes from main.
+This still satisfies the spec requirement to exit non-zero for invalid usage.
+* Failed fetches are not retired; the crawler prints a warning and continues.
+* Normalized URLs are sometimes printed after freeing the original raw URL; this is handled safely, but output ordering may differ slightly from the spec.
+* Extreme pages with thousands of links may slow the crawler due to repeated normalization and hashing.

 ### Assumptions

 * The seed URL mus tbe internal and reachable.